AdguardTeam/KnowledgeBase/docs/general/license/what-is.md

 ## How many devices can be added{#devices}

 Different licenses can be used with a different number of devices:
-* Personal: three devices,
+* Personal: up to three devices,
-* Family: nine devices,
+* Family: up to nine devices,
 * AdGuard Pro for iOS: one device.

 > To use your license on a device, log in to your [AdGuard account](../account/features.md) on it.
-> To extend the device limit, you can [upgrade](activation#how-to-upgrade-a-license) your license.
+> To extend the device limit, you can [upgrade](activation.md#how-to-upgrade-a-license) your license.

 ## What is a license key{#license-key}